 Find out more about the value of studying French from a recent British Council Study:

-The focus during Year 7, 8 and 9 is on building the foundations of vocabulary and grammar knowledge for our pupils so that they can start to communicate with confidence and to develop their understanding of both written and spoken texts drawn from a variety of resources including authentic materials and literary texts.
-We follow a scheme of work which focuses on developing the skills of listening, reading, writing and speaking as well as translation in readiness for the requirements of the GCSE examination.
+The focus during Year 7, 8 and 9 is on building a core vocabulary, phonics and grammar knowledge for our pupils so that they can start to communicate with confidence and to develop their understanding of both written and spoken texts drawn from a variety of resources including authentic materials.
+We follow a scheme of work which focuses on developing the skills of listening, reading, writing and speaking as well as translation which are required by the GCSE examination.
 Above all, we aim to help pupils to become effective language learners whilst offering a cultural insight into France and the French-speaking world.

 GCSE French course (Examination board: AQA)